-IT Tools For Managers (PRACTICAL)
+IT TOOLS FOR MANAGERS (PRACTICAL)

-Semester - I 4H -2C
+Semester - I 4H - 2C

+External: 60 Total: 100

-Marks: Internal:40 External:60
+L:0T:0 P:4 Marks: Internal:40

-Total:100
+Instruction Hours/week

-- To provide insight on importance of technology for communication and decision-making. - To provide hands-on usage of MS-office to creating new word documents including features like tables, charts and references. - To enable students to enter data and analyse the data with the support of Excel tools. - To design presentation using animation, special effects and graphics. - To facilitate the understanding of accounting package and its application. - To Provide foundational or "computer literacy" curriculum that prepares students for life-long learning of computer concepts and skills.
+1. To provide insight on importance of technology for communication and decisionmaking.

+2. To provide hands-on usage of MS-office to creating new word documents including features like tables, charts and references.

+3. To enable students to enter data and analyse the data with the support of Excel tools.

+4. To design presentation using animation, special effects and graphics.

+5. To facilitate the understanding of accounting package and its application.

+6. To Provide foundational or "computer literacy" curriculum that prepares students for life-long learning of computer concepts and skills.

-- 1. Create new word documents using inbuilt features like tables, charts and references. - 2.
-Create a datasheet from collected data and analyses the data using inbuilt functions and tools. - 3.
-Design a presentation using animation, special effects and graphics. - 4.
-Utilize the Internet Web resources for communication. - 5.
-Create the vouchers and prepare the company's final account and reports. - 6.
-Stimulate their Critical thinking by designing and developing clean and lucid writing skills.
+COs Course Outcomes Blooms Level CO1 Develop new word documents using inbuilt features like tables, charts and references.
+Create CO2 Create a datasheet from collected data and analyses the data using inbuilt functions and tools.
+Create CO3 Design a presentation using animation, special effects and graphics.
+Create CO4 Discover the Internet Web resources for communication.
+Apply CO5 Extract the vouchers and prepare the company's final account and reports.
+Understand CO6 Articulate their Critical thinking by designing and developing clean and lucid writing skills.
+Apply